 The ideal way to visit the museum is in combination with a hike, for example from Saignelégier, Moutier or Tavannes.
 By car, the fastest way is to take the A16 via Biel to Tavannes or Moutier

 The cheese produced in the Casaeificio del Gottardo in Airolo is not as well known as the Appenzeller, the Emmentaler or the Gruyère.
 But this does not necessarily mean anything.
-From soft to semi-hard to hard cheeses, various types are produced in the Ticino Alps - including raclette and fondue mixtures
+From soft to semi-hard to hard cheese, various types are produced in the Ticino Alps - including raclette and fondue mixtures

 By car, the journey is also made through the Gotthard tunnel from the north or from the south on the A2 highway via Bellinzona.

-In the very attractively designed visitors' gallery of the Marbach cheese dairy, you can find out how milk is turned into cheese, where Switzerland's first buffalo mozzarella comes from and much more.
-You also get an insight into cheese production and can taste one or the other delicacy in between.
+In the very attractively designed visitors' gallery at the Marbach cheese dairy, you can find out how milk is turned into cheese, where Switzerland's first buffalo mozzarella comes from and much more.
+You will also get an insight into cheese production and can taste one or the other delicacy in between.

 In addition to the visitors' gallery, there is a store in the cheese dairy with various dairy products from cows and buffaloes.
 Guided tours including aperitifs can also be booked if you want to learn more about the farm.

 If you would like to combine your visit to the cheese dairy with the two-hour adventure trail, you have the opportunity to do so during the summer months.
 This trail leads through the beautiful landscape of the Entlebuch and is particularly suitable for families